-When the weather gets chilly and we all head inside, germs spread with a quickness.
-I can’t even count how many colds my daughter picked up from school last year—it seemed like as soon as she had recovered from one, she’d get another.
+When the weather gets chilly and we all head inside, germs spread quickly.
+I can’t even count how many colds my daughter picked up from school last year—it seemed like as soon as she had recovered from one, she’d come down with another.
 And then I’d end up catching them too!

 The trio of carrots, ginger, and orange, combined with probiotics to boost gut health, make this tangy drink a cold-fighting powerhouse.

 Nourish your body and your soul with this warming, creamy soup.
 A drizzle of olive oil helps your body absorb its nutrients.

 We’ll show you how to make an oxymel at home—it’s a combination of apple cider vinegar and honey infused with immunity-boosting herbs.

 For a warming spice, try adding cinnamon sticks to infused water.
 Cinnamon is a powerful antimicrobial, helps to stabilize blood sugar, and is an efficient metabolism booster [source].
 Pomegranate seeds and oranges add a dose of vitamin C plus some skin-loving antioxidants.

 Combining chamomile-infused apple cider vinegar with ginger, turmeric, and raw honey results in an immune-boosting elixir to help you fight colds.

 Native Americans once held the secret to the healing properties of Echinacea (also known as purple coneflower) [source], but it’s now used by millions of consumers worldwide to support a healthy immune system.

 If switchel sounds like an old-timey drink, that’s because it is!
 It’s made with lemon, apple cider vinegar, and raw honey, and its use dates back to Colonial times [source].

 Use elderberry syrup preventatively once a day during the cold season.
 Rich in vitamin C and anti-inflammatory properties, elderberries have been used for flu and sinus infections for a very long time [source].